-Science Club - In partnership with Northwestern University’s Science and Society Department and Dr. Michael Kennedy, True Value and Pedersen-McCormick Clubs offer twice-weekly Science Club (Middle and High school) and Junior Science Club (Elementary) programming.
+In partnership with Northwestern University’s Science and Society Department and Dr. Michael Kennedy, True Value and Pedersen-McCormick Clubs offer twice-weekly Science Club (Middle and High school) and Junior Science Club (Elementary) programming.
 This program is the only one of its kind in the country and is nationally recognized.
 The success of the program can be attributed to the outstanding science curriculum, mentorship model, and frequency and consistency of implementation.
 Northwestern graduate students volunteer with the program for at least one year committing to weekly sessions with two youth each.
 This low mentor-mentee ratio allows for a high caliber of content and in-depth study.
 Junior Science Club explores all scientific fields, including biology, chemistry, engineering, and physics, and teaches kids the basic skills needed to be an observant and curious scientist.
 After graduating from Junior Science Club, kids have the opportunity to join the larger Science Club program.

 Healthy Lifestyles Programs

-Triple Play: A Game Plan for Mind, Body, and Soul - Triple Play strives to improve the overall health of Club members by increasing their daily physical activity, teaching them good nutrition, and helping them develop healthy relationships.
+Triple Play is a comprehensive health and wellness program.
+It strives to improve the overall health of Club members ages 6-18 by increasing daily physical activity, teaching them about good nutrition and helping them develop healthy relationships.

-Swimming Lessons - Three of BGCC’s Clubs offer swimming classes and a swim team to all members.
+Three of BGCC’s Clubs offer swimming classes and a swim team to all members.
 The staff teaches classes from basic swimming to water safety and stroke mechanics.
 BGCC is proud to offer these opportunities to youth so that they may incorporate swimming into their healthful lifestyles and model lifelong safe behaviors in and around bodies of water.

 The games room is the heart of every Club.
 This central, welcoming space is a program area where all youth can have fun and play together.
 Teen Club members host games tournaments practicing good sportsmanship and cooperation, and younger members modify games such as ping pong, billiards, and bumper pool to fit their interests and abilities.
 Club staff strategically use the game room to help members develop life skills.
 For example, to foster teambuilding, younger members use billiards to play “Hot Potato.”
 Open gym is also key to the success of BGCC’s Clubs.
 When not in use for organized team sports and activities, open gym is a time for youth to be creative and play together no matter their skill level.
 The gym is especially vital as few Clubs have outdoor recreation space and many schools do not regularly offer gym class or sports opportunities.

 Character & Leadership Programs

-Employment Program - BGCC offers an Employment Program for qualifying teen members.
+BGCC offers an Employment Program for qualifying teen members.
 The goal of the program is to provide workforce development services to teens, including job readiness training, career development, internships, drop-out prevention services, and leadership development.
 Over the past ten years, BGCC has placed more than 700 teen members in employment, post-secondary education, internships, and training opportunities through this program.